Chocobozzz/PeerTube/support/doc/api/embeds.md

 ## peertubeLink

-Hide PeerTube link in control bar.
+Hide PeerTube instance link in control bar.

 Value must be `0` or `1`.